RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 1. Browse to the packaged module and upload it.
 1. Note the version number of the new module version.

+    If you don't see the updated module version, refresh the page.

 1. In **databases**, select the configuration section.

     The database configuration shows that a new version of the module is available for the database.